 Social life will not be so good.

-January 2nd, 11th, 20th and 29th – They are blessed with the energy of Saturn and Moon.
+January 2nd, 11th, 20th and 29th – They are blessed with the energy of Saturn and the Moon.

-There will be a lack of self-confidence and living in imaginary thoughts.
+There will be a lack of self-confidence and will be living in imaginary thoughts.

 People think you are richer than what you are.